dobrian/cmp/planning/Music147WeekByWeek.md

 ### Keyboard and mouse input

-• Providing input to JavaScript
+• Providing input to JavaScript |Mark|

-• Providing input to Max
+• Providing input to Max |Alex|

 ### RAM-based sample playback in Max